frievoe97/Dumb-Calculator-iOS/README.md

 ## Privacy policy
 No personal data is collected or processed when using the app.
 ## Versions
+### Version 1.1.0
+- There is now a menu and an AC (All Clear) button
+- The Dump Calculator is now also confused if the last arithmetic operation was a "=" character
+- The display menu now shows the current mode
+- Fixed a bug where negative numbers had a thousand point between the minus sign and the number
+- A zero is now displayed at Start and Reset
 ### Version 1.0.2
 - fixed App Icon bug again (the app icon is visible on the simulator and in the App Store but not on the homescreen)
 ### Version 1.0.1